SimonIsCoding/libft/README.md

 │     - You decide how much to eat                        │
 │     - YOU MUST clean your own plate (free)!             │ │     - If you forget to clean → plates pile up! 🗑️       │
-│                                                         │
-│  🍽️ Food Vending Machine (Data):                        │
-│     - Always open, always available                     │
-│     - Global variables, constants                       │
-│     - Stays the same throughout your stay               │
-│                                                         │
-│  🍽️ Recipe Book (Code):                                 │
-│     - Like a cookbook with instructions                 │
-│     - Tells the restaurant what to cook                 │
-│     - Your program instructions                         │
 └─────────────────────────────────────────────────────────┘
 ```